Status

 Proponent: Fosterville Gold Mine Pty Ltd

-The Fosterville Gold Mine Sustained Operations Project proposes activities that are required to support the continuation of existing gold mining operations at Fosterville Gold Mine beyond the next two years.
+The Fosterville Gold Mine Sustained Operations Project proposes activities that are required to support the continuation of existing gold mining operations at Fosterville Gold Mine for at least another ten years.
 These activities include:

 Mining operations would continue as per the current operation, with ore mined using the same underground mining methods and processed through the same treatment plant.
 The Sustained Operations Project does not propose any increase in mining rates above the nominal capacity of the existing processing plant or changes to existing approved mining and processing methods.